 Pobalscoil Inbhear Scéine does not accept or tolerate the possession, use, or supply of banned or prohibited substances and/or drug paraphernalia by any student on the school premises, on school trips and outings, or during any school-related activity.

-The school does not permit smoking in the school in accordance with current legislation.
+The school does not permit smoking or vaping in the school or school grounds.

 The only exceptions are for properly prescribed drugs and parents must inform the school in writing of that fact.
 The school does not dispense any medication to students except in the exceptional case where this has been agreed in advance with parents.